jmesplana/BespokeCV/README.md

 - Job Description Summarization: Summarizes job descriptions into job nature, responsibilities, and requirements.
 - CV Rating: Rates the compatibility of the CV with the job description, providing strengths, weaknesses, and recommendations to strengthen the CV.
+- Cover Letter Generator: Generates a cover letter according to the job description and data from the CV.
+It allows you to add additional information to focus on a particular skillset/experience to highlight in the cover letter.
+- Interview Q&A: Generates at least 10 questions and provides potential answers according to the JD and the CV
+- Suggested CV: Makes a suggestion on what to modify in the CV to strengthen the application score against an application tracking system (ATS).

 ## Setup and Installation